B2B e-Invoicing in France (Effective from July 2024)

 Meeting French VAT reporting requirements will be a significant challenge.
 However, with the assistance of Storecove, it will be hassle-free.

 Storecove is an authorized e-invoicing and e-procurement solution provider, meaning B2B can use our platform to send and receive e-invoices.
-You can speak to Dolf to learn how we can help you securely issue and receive invoices in France.
+Speak to Dolf and learn how we can help you securely issue and receive invoices in France.

-• Improve understanding of the economic situation with real-time reporting on business activity.
+• To improve understanding of the economic situation with real-time reporting on business activity.

 These platforms will act as intermediaries between the supplier and the client, converting the invoice format to suit the recipient.